Barata-Ribeiro/MediManage/README.md

 - Implement route for notice deletion.
 - Implement route for contract creation.
 - Implement route for contract editing.
+- Implement delete functionality for roles.
+- Add delete confirmation modals for some actions.

 ## 🤝 Contributing